adrien-syrotnik/Lucky-Block-Datapack-2.0/readme.md

-# Minecraft-SSB: Lucky Block 2.0 🎮
+# Lucky Block 2.0 - Minecraft Map 🎮

-Welcome to the exciting world of "Lucky Block 2.0" - the ultimate mini game map for Minecraft 1.20.1! 🎉
+Welcome to the exciting world of "Lucky Block 2.0" - the ultimate mini game map for Minecraft 1.20.1, created by [Abyss](https://github.com/adrien-syrotnik) and [LordAythur](https://github.com/LordAythur)! 🎉

 ## Goal 🏆